Hey, I'm Steven Huang. Let's connect.

-I’ve grown up in the South Bay Area, and in my free time, I like to play tennis, basketball, and spikeball.
+I’m from the Bay Area, and in my free time, I like to play tennis, basketball, and spikeball.
 I also love watching K-Dramas and eating ramen.

-Contracted by Postman through Berkeley Codebase to create a suite of public cloud integrations, enabling Postman users to leverage Azure and AWS services in their APIs.
-Chained HTTP requests to Azure and AWS service endpoints to develop a website management integration, allowing users to manage API Schema, design authentication flows, and create blobs in the cloud directly from Postman.
-Wrote test scripts in Chai.js to parse API responses from various Azure services (API Management, Blob Storage, AD B2C, Repos) and AWS services (S3, Cloudwatch).
+Built a suite of public cloud integrations that helps Postman users leverage Azure and AWS services (17k+ views, 400+ forks).
+Chained requests to Azure and AWS endpoints to develop a website management integration, allowing users to manage API Schema, design authentication flows, and create blobs in the cloud directly from Postman.

 Contracted by Berkeley Student Cooperative through Cal Blueprint to develop a work shift web app using React, Typescript, Next.js, Firebase, and MaterialUI.
 Leveraged MaterialUI components and the Firestore API to create a responsive webpage that streamlines the process of shift assignment, incorporating an algorithm that matches workers to shifts based on availabilities and preferences.
 Devised and implemented the backend schema used to store members and shifts, following principles of modularity and abstraction.

-Lecturing and creating homeworks for CS 198, the leading web development class at UC Berkeley with 120+ students per semester.
-Helping students use HTML, CSS, Javascript, and Figma to build their own websites from scratch.
+Lectured and created homeworks for CS 198, the leading web development class at UC Berkeley with 120+ students per semester.
+Helped students use HTML, CSS, Javascript, and Figma to build their own websites from scratch.

-Hosting office hours to teach students about algorithmic concepts (Fast Fourier Transforms, graph decomposition, network flow, and NP-Completeness) and algorithmic frameworks (Divide and Conquer, Greedy, Dynamic Programming, and Linear Programming).
-Grading 500+ students' homework and exam submissions.
+Hosted office hours to teach students about algorithmic concepts (Fast Fourier Transforms, graph decomposition, network flow, and NP-Completeness) and algorithmic frameworks (Divide and Conquer, Greedy, Dynamic Programming, and Linear Programming).
+Graded 500+ students' homework and exam submissions.

 Taught 30+ students fundamental CS concepts in Python and SQL, including recursion, abstraction, OOP, and efficiency analysis.